 There are three ways that employees can put data at risk

-Are your employees syncing work related data with their own personal devices, at home or mobile, using non-enterprise solutions like Dropbox or Google Drive?
+Are your employees syncing work-related data with their own personal devices, at home or mobile, using non-enterprise solutions like Dropbox or Google Drive?
 Do they take data home on USB devices?
 Employees may not know this is a risk to data security, and they could be doing so purely in order to work remotely.
-You can ensure this doesn’t turn into a problem by using the correct encryption solutions for data, restricting employee abilties to install their own file sync solutions (e.g. DropBox) at work, and using a business grade file sync system that support remote wiping of data on mobile devices.
+You can ensure this doesn’t turn into a problem by using the correct encryption solutions for data, restricting employee abilities to install their own file sync solutions (e.g. DropBox) at work, and using a business-grade file sync system that supports remote wiping of data on mobile devices.

-This is harder to protect yourself against if you’ve forgotten to de-provision an ex-employee’s access to company systems and data, and they left under less than ideal circumstances.
+It is harder to protect yourself against data breaches if you’ve forgotten to de-provision a former employee’s access to company systems and data, and they left under less than ideal circumstances.

 As soon as an employee leaves, processes should begin to remove that individual’s access rights.
-However, if this is forgotten or incomplete, there are systems that can catch unusual activity such as an individual logging on at 10pm, when they’ve previously only ever logged on between 8am and 6pm.
+However, if this is forgotten or incomplete, there are systems that can catch unusual activity such as individual logging on at 10 pm, when they’ve previously only ever logged on between 8 am and 6 pm.
 These systems monitor all of your logs to spot unusual activity and can block access in seconds.
 This is known as SIEM (Security Information and Event Management) and it can keep your business protected in a variety of scenarios.

-In many of these scenarios, nobody would notice if an ex-employee was still logging in, or logging in at unusual times.
-Many businesses would also be unaware that their sensitive data was being synced to an unsecure, non-company device.
+In many of these scenarios, nobody would notice if an ex-employee was still logging in or logging in at unusual times.
+Many businesses would also be unaware that their sensitive data was being synced to an unsecured, non-company device.
 SIEM can spot these anomalies and notify you immediately, or lock down access until it can be verified.